hanhanwu/Hanhan_Data_Science_Practice/Graph_Database/Readme.md

     * While `match` is to do the search, `with` put those "columns" together in the search results.
     * Using `collect()` in return clause, the results will be displayed as a list in 1 row, delimited by comma
     * When there is `where`, use `with` after `where`
+  * `MERGE` is like a mixture of MATCH and CREATE.
+If the pattern described in the MERGE statement already exists in the graph, the statement’s identifiers will be bound to this existing data, much as if we’d specified MATCH.
+If the pattern does not currently exist in the graph, MERGE will create it, much as if we’d used CREATE.
+    * Using `MERGE` to match existing pattern, if it can’t match all parts of a pattern, MERGE will create a new instance of the entire pattern, which could lead to data duplication.
+So it's better to break apart the larger pattern into smaller chunks when using `merge` to match.
 ### Sample Cypher & Graph
 <b>I'm using neo4j console, it's simple to use and has visualized graph generated.</b>
 #### Create table